downingtim/Panalyze/README.md

 You can read our preprint [here](https://www.biorxiv.org/content/10.1101/2025.04.10.646565) and some ideas behind this [here](https://arxiv.org/abs/2412.05096).
 Panalyze works in a [Docker](https://www.docker.com/resources/what-container) container and runs in [NextFlow](https://www.nextflow.io/).

 ## Installation

+Panalyze requires `docker` and `Nextflow`.
+For installation of these, please follow instructions at https://docker.com and https://www.nextflow.io/ that matches your environment.

 Clone the directory